mieubrisse/personal-writing/the-sleep-guide/post.md

 - If I
 - When I wake up I check my sleep duration and quality in the Fitbit app (it's almost always less than I thought)

+### Measuring Caffeine
+As you now know, caffeine blocks your body's ability to measure how tired it is.
+It also spikes your fight-or-flight nervous system.

+I find it helpful to know how many milligrams of caffeine stuff has, so I know how wired something will get me.
+Here are some standard values:

+- Green tea: 15mg
+- Black tea: 30mg
+- Normal soda: 30mg
+- Single shot of espresso: 75mg
+- 250ml (~8oz) can of Red Bull energy drink: 80mg
+- 8oz cup of regular coffee: 80-100mg
+- Cup of coffee at a chain: usually 90-180mg (e.g. [here's Starbucks](https://www.caffeineinformer.com/the-complete-guide-to-starbucks-caffeine))
+- ~450ml (16oz) can of Monster energy drink: 160mg
+- Exercise preworkout: 175-300mg

+You can find values for basically anything you can think of on [Caffeine Informer](https://www.caffeineinformer.com/).

 ### Getting To Good Enough
 As you make changes in your own life, it's important that you _take things slow_.